 The most likely reason for wanting a printed log is for awards submissions or archiving.
-Because N1MM Logger is not intended as a general-purpose logging program, it does not offer award tracking functions.
-However the ADIF file option will give you a file that can be readily imported into all popular general loggers.
+Because N1MM Logger+ is not intended as a general-purpose logging program, it does not offer award tracking functions.
+However the ADIF file option will give you a file that can be readily imported into any popular general logger.
 If you just want something for a notebook, the Generic export will give you a text file that can be printed from Notepad.

-7. How to Get Statistics
+8. How to Get Statistics